sageofnotrade/murder-mystery/TASKS.md

 - **2023-11-20**: Decided to use PydanticAI and Pydantic v2 instead of Archon MCP for better type safety and integration with existing code

 ## 🔄 Task Updates

+- **2024-06-08**: Completed AI-010 - Created mystery template parser and populator
+  - Implemented Pydantic models for templates and player profiles
+  - Developed TemplateParser and TemplatePopulator classes
+  - Added variable extraction, validation, and population logic
+  - Wrote unit and script tests for parser and populator

 This section will be updated as tasks are completed or modified: